Ancient Mantalai Temple

 After a long wait and settling litigations the Mantalai ashram was taken over by the Patnitop Development Authority(PDA) on 19-12-2009 after the state government identified the place to develop a wellness centre to promote tourism in the region.

 Swamiji’s residence (tower type) is also in bad shape.

 Even his room which contained, idol of Ganesh, shankh, large wooden bed, yoga books, layout plan of Gole house,deer print shawls, scarfs, and other belongings have been kept intact while his white dhotis,towels have been eaten by rats.
 Books, mostly spiritual and yoga related, placed inside his library compartment are, however, intact.

 Most of the items of daily use including fittings and furnishings of the ashram are unserviceable, damaged and broken.The store rooms contain mostly rotten and torn bed sheets, yoga suits, undergarments, blood pressure apparatus, dinner/tea sets, telephone apparatus, clothes, personnel belongings of yoga guru, utensils etc.

 The big laboratory inside the ashram has been handed over/taken over without any inventory.

 Apparently it contains big machines, apparatus, components which are not portable.
-After the death of yoga guru the ashram was closed own and the state government failed to recover its pending taxes, official sources said.
+After the death of yoga guru the ashram was closed own and the state government failed to recover its pending taxes.